elves/elvish.io/src/ref/lang.md

 ▶ 3
 ```

 Variables must be assigned before use.
-Attempting to use a variable before assigning will cause a **compilation error**:
+Attempting to use a variable before assigning will cause a compilation error:

 ```elvish
 ~> echo $x